Immigration limits are ‘playing with fire’

 Writing in The Spectator, Isabel Hardman believes that broken promises are a key reason why people, who have a “childlike sense of justice”, mistrust politicians.

 But writing in The Atlantic, Brian Goldsmith points out that the majority of political promises are, in fact, kept.
 Barack Obama “delivered on about 70%t of his 2008 and 2012 campaign promises”.

 Should the unfulfilled pledges dampen our faith in politics?

 Let’s be honest

 Yes they should, say many indignant voters.
-Let’s not tiptoe around this: politicians who make promises they do not and cannot keep are flat-out dishonest.
+Politicians who make promises they do not keep are flat-out dishonest.
 Radical promises are easy enough to announce, but voters want to see action.
 If politicians scaled back their proposals to achievable goals, people would to trust them.

 “Minds change, circumstances alter,” reply others.
 It is unrealistic to expect politicians to keep every single promise they make, and actually the vast majority are kept.
-Such scepticism feeds into a dangerous mentality that says politicians are pathological liars.
-They do their best, so let’s not hold them to such ludicrous standards.
+Such scepticism feeds into a dangerous mentality that says politicians are all liars.
+They do their best, so let’s not hold them to impossibly high standards.

 - How much do you care about politicians breaking their promises?